Azotic Topaz Gemstone Information

 Topaz is historically one of the most important gemstones available.
-It has a relatively high refractive index and a hardness level of 8 on Mohs scale.
-It is an especially popular gemstone for jewelers, much owed to its extreme versatility and durability.
-It has no special sensitivity to chemicals, other than hot sulphuric acid, and it is very popularly used for every type of jewelry application and design.
+It has a relatively high refractive index and a hardness level of 8 on the Mohs scale.
+It is a particularly popular gemstone for jewelers, mostly due to its extreme versatility and durability.
+It has no special sensitivity to chemicals, other than hot sulphuric acid, and it is popularly used for every type of jewelry application and design.

 World Famous Topaz

 There is also a beautiful topaz set in the Green Vault in Dresden, one of the world's most important gem collections.
-Topaz can be found in astonishing large sizes.
+Topaz can be found in astonishingly large sizes.
 In 1964 blue topaz stones were found in the Ukraine, each weighing about 100 kg.
 The Smithsonian Institution in Washington D.C. displays cut topaz of several thousand carats each.
-A faceted topaz weighing 22,892.50 carats makes it the largest cut yellow topaz in the world.
+A faceted yellow topaz, known as the American Golden Topaz, weighing 22,892.50 carats, is the largest cut yellow topaz in the world.

 Identifying Azotic Topaz Back to Top

-Topaz is a very hard gemstone, 8 on the Mohs scale, but it can be split with a single blow.
-Its perfect cleavage is a trait that it shares with diamond, making it very distinct and as a result, Topaz should be protected from any hard knocks or blows.
-Usually, a simple scratch test can distinguish topaz from other gem types, because topaz is much harder than most others.
-Topaz also exhibits pleochroism, which is the appearance of several colors in a single stone depending on the viewer's perspective.
+Topaz is a very hard gemstone, with a score of 8 on the Mohs scale, but it can be split with a single blow.
+Its perfect cleavage is a trait that it shares with diamond, making it very distinct and as a result, topaz should be protected from any hard knocks or blows.
+Usually, a simple scratch test can distinguish topaz from other gem types, because topaz is much harder than most other gems.
+Topaz also exhibits pleochroism, which is the appearance of several colors in a single stone depending on the viewing angle.
 Most other 'similar' gemstones do not typically exhibit pleochroism.
 However, due to the deposition of film from Azotic coating, pleochroism is difficult to notice in specially treated topaz specimens.

 Azotic Topaz Origin and Gemstone Sources Back to Top

 Topaz can be found in many sources around the world.
-Brazil (Minas Gerais) is the most important supplier for topaz, especially for highly desirable and valuable Imperial Topaz.
-Other topaz origins and important deposits are found in Afghanistan, Australia, China, Japan, Madagascar, Mexico, Myanmar, Namibia, Nigeria, Pakistan, Russia, Sri Lanka, Ukraine, United States and Zimbabwe.
+Brazil (Minas Gerais) is the most important supplier for topaz, especially for highly desirable and valuable imperial topaz.
+Other important topaz deposits are found in Afghanistan, Australia, China, Japan, Madagascar, Mexico, Myanmar, Namibia, Nigeria, Pakistan, Russia, Sri Lanka, Ukraine, the United States and Zimbabwe.